-- 1. To facilitate the verification of identification by medical personnel and to prevent the NHI card from fraudulent use, it is required that renewed and replaced NHI cards shall be attached with one 2x2 photo (all service locations and contact offices of NHIA can provide the on-site free photograph service).
-For newborns or other special conditions accepted by the insurer, NHI cards without photos can be applied for. - 2.
-When applying for a new card, a processing fee of NT\$200 is required.
-When the new card is produced, the National Health Insurance Administration will automatically cancel the old card. - 3.
-For card holders presenting an NHI card without photo when seeking medical attention, he or she will be required to present identification document at the same time, such as ID Certificate (for children under age of 14 without ID Certificates, household registration or household registration transcript), driver's license, passport or residence certificate, in order to allow the hospital or clinic to verify identification. - 4.
+- When applying for a new card, a processing fee of NT\$200 is required.
+When the new card is produced, the National Health Insurance Administration will automatically cancel the old card. - 2.
+When you apply for a new NHI Card, you can decide whether or not to put your photo on the new card.
+If you choose to put your photo on the card, you should attach one recent 2x2 half-length photo (front, without a hat or tinted glasses, and with clear facial features) to the form.
+The photo shall be identifiable and cannot be altered.
+A composite picture is prohibited.
+If you do not put your photo on the card, you have to bring personal proof of ID when you visit a medical institution. - 3.
 If you have applied to replace a card and need to see a doctor while your new card is being processed, you can present your receipt for the NT\$200 processing fee and ID within 14 days of the receipt's issuance to any health care institution and fill out a "treatment exception registration" form to receive care covered by the National Health Insurance program.